Bobobalink/Swerve-Simulator/README.md

   This was developed for Java 12 but it should work fine with newer versions
 - Download and install Intellij IDEA Community edition from [here](https://www.jetbrains.com/idea/download).
 This is a fully featured Java and Kotlin IDE made by Jetbrains (conveniently the creator of Kotlin).
   At some point I'll figure out how to put this stuff in VS Code, but until then just use IDEA, it's free and very good.
-- After it's setup, press "import project" and choose `build.gradle.kts`.
+- After it's setup, press "import project" and choose `build.gradle.kts` in the folder of the git repository you just created.
 Click finish and wait for the bottom right hand corner of the screen to stop saying things are running
 - Open `src/main/kotlin/main.kt` and press the green arrow next to the line saying `fun main() {` (or press `ctrl+shift+f10`)
 - Click the link in the console output (http://localhost:7000) to go to the webpage.
-Press some buttons on your controller to wake it up, and you should be able to drive the robot!
+Press some buttons on your controller to wake it up, and you should be able to drive the robot.
-- Whoooo, we're finally done!
-Now onto the tasks.
+- If it isn't working, close IDEA and delete the folder containing the git repository, then follow the instructions again.

 How to use the Simulation
 -----------------